Different Bible Study Methods

 Biographical study is a method that examines the lives of the people in the Bible.
 A Biographical study of the Bible has much appeal because people are interested in others’ experiences.
 The people of the Bible demonstrate actions we can imitate and faults we must avoid.
-We can look at one incident in the life of a Bible character, or we can survey the entire life.
+We can look at one incident in the life of a Bible character, or we can survey the entire experience.

 How can you get to know people of the Bible better?
-How can you really learn from the mistakes they made?
+How can you learn from the mistakes they made?
 How can you profit from their godly lives so that you inherit the promises they have inherited?
 How can you come to appreciate them as real though imperfect human beings like yourself?
 By studying the people of the Bible.

-Read much more on the Biographical Method of Bible Study with: Tools - Hints - 11 Steps to a Successful Biographical method of reading
+Read much more on the Biographical Method of Bible Study with: Tools - Hints - 11 Steps to a Successful Biographical method of reading.

 Download Biographical Study Method PDF Chart (print and keep a copy in your Bible.)